-Hominy Creek walking track is a 5km, grade 4 hike located in the Popran National Park, New South Wales.
-The hike should take around 2.5 hrs to complete.
+Hominy Creek walking track is a 5km, grade 4 hike in Popran National Park, New South Wales.
+This hike typically takes 2.5 hours to complete.

 Branching off Mount Olive trail, Hominy Creek walking track is a picturesque detour which would make any postcard jealous.
 The track is lined with ferns and partially shaded by majestic eucalypts, so it's the ideal place to stroll and also to have a picnic.